mostafahanafi/chesspy/README.md

 ### Controller

 The `Controller` class is how the `Main` file interacts with the game.
 It contains a board, and methods that start and manage the game loop.

-## Known bugs / things to work on next

-- Add explicit wins/losses to game, as well as stalemate conditions
-- Add check(mate)s to AI, so that it has a win incentive
-- Refactor code in `AI.py` (duplicated code)
-- Find a way to not have to recalculate legal moves for each piece every time array is needed per turn
-- Add opening table to AI